gkvas/tutorial.sisu/README.md

 tutorial.sisu
 =============

-I quick working example for Sisu in an RCP environment.
+A quick working example for Sisu in an RCP environment.

 at.kvas.tutorial.sisu.foo.Application is the entry point.